-- The majority of the time, are you feeling unhappy, depressed, frustrated, bored, misunderstood, mistreated?
+- The majority of the time, are you feeling unhappy, lost, depressed, frustrated, bored, misunderstood, mistreated?

 There are five key signs that show you need to change what you’re doing – either by changing your current role somehow or pivoting your entire career.
 So many corporate women stay stuck at the crossroads – ignoring these signs, because they’re just too frightened to act on them and take until a crisis hits, personal or work related, and forces them to consider a new direction.